Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Ukiyo-e is a type of Japanese art that thrived during the 17th to 19th centuries, focussing on paintings and woodblock prints.

-‘Uncanny’ in art is a concept that describes a strange and anxious feeling evoked by familiar objects placed in unfamiliar or unsettling contexts.
+Uncanny is a concept that describes a strange and anxious feeling evoked by familiar objects placed in unfamiliar or unsettling contexts, or familar objects made unfamiliar through subtle alteration.

 Underground art is any artistic expression that exists beyond the conventional boundaries of the mainstream art world.

-The vanishing point is the point at which receding parallel lines, when viewed in perspective, seem to converge.
+The vanishing point is the point at which receding parallel lines, when viewed in perspective, appear to converge.

 Vanitas is an art genre that uses symbolism to depict the fleeting nature of life, the emptiness of worldly pleasures, and the inevitability of death.

-A vitrine is a glass cabinet or showcase that displays artworks.
+A vitrine is a glass cabinet or showcase, often used to display artworks or scientific specimens.

 Web 3.0 is the next generation of the internet that describes decentralised networks built using blockchain technology.